100+ Best Fundraising Ideas for Everyone in 2024

 Fundraising Ideas for nonprofits

-Here’re some ideas:
+Here are some ideas:

 • Shoe Drive: Get your congregants to drop off their gently worn shoes and find a company that will pay for the shoes you collect.

-• Clothes Drive: Give your congregants the chance to swap clothes with each other and appreciate old clothes anew.
+• Clothes Drive: Give your supporters the chance to swap clothes with each other and appreciate old clothes anew.
 Ask your congregants to round up clothes they no longer wear with prices in mind.
 Set up the clothes in the designated area and invite everyone in your church to be a part of the sale.

-Make sure you have a way to collect the funds and provide receipts for your donors.
+Make sure you have a way to collect the funds and provide receipts for your donors!

 Fundraising Potential: ++